ueberdosis/tiptap/docs/api/editor.md

 ## Settings

 ### element
 The `element` specifies the HTML element the editor will be binded too.
-The following code will integrate tiptap with an element with the `.element` class:
+The following code will integrate Tiptap with an element with the `.element` class:

 ```js
 import { Editor } from '@tiptap/core'